-Ty Jerome '16 Becomes First Iona Prep Player Drafted Into NBA
+Ty Jerome '16 Makes Short List of Iona Prep Players Drafted Into NBA

 The Class of 2016's Ty Jerome has broken a lot of records.
 As a junior, he helped bring Iona Preparatory basketball its first Class AA Archdiocesan title.
 This past April, as a junior at the University of Virginia, he became the first Gael to win a collegiate national title.
-And on June 20, he became the first alumnus selected in the NBA Draft, going in the first round, no less.
+And on June 20, he became one of the few alumni selected in the NBA Draft, going in the first round, no less.

 Perhaps fittingly, he will begin his professional career with the Phoenix Suns.
 Jerome has had to rise like the mythological phoenix several times already, following double-hip surgery his senior year of high school and after his then No. 1-seeded Cavaliers became the first in NCAA history to lose to a No. 16 in last year's March Madness Tournament.